Every young author who submits their writing is acknowledged

 WRITING OF MERIT OPPORTUNITY

 The Volunteer Reading Committee may select Writing of Special Merit.
-Young authors with the writing of special merit receive an award of $100.00, while their school receives a donation from CCWC to the school library in the student author’s name.
-The students and their school will also receive media recognition.
-CCWC reserves the right to publish any Writings of Merit it deems to promote the campaign.
+Young authors will receive an award of $100.00.
+Their schools will receive a donation from CCWC to the school library in the student author’s name, with media recognition.
+CCWC reserves the right to publish any Writings of Merit it deems for promotion of CCWC and the annual campaign.
+Students and schools will be notified of merit awards.